 Shirts/Sweatshirts (Upper-body emblem apparel): Only plain school approved colored T-shirts, either short or long-sleeve, may be worn under the approved upper-body apparel.
 If camisoles are worn, they cannot be visible.
 The correct ordering of sizes is essential for elimination of the unacceptable shirts that are too long for boys or midriff/cleavage effect for girls.
 If shirts reach below the back pants pockets, they are to be worn tucked in.

-Shoes: Dress shoes (no greater than 1.5" heel), gym shoes, boots, or sandals with backs are permitted.
+Shoes/Socks: Dress shoes (no greater than 1.5" heel), gym shoes, boots, or sandals with backs are permitted.
 Heels, flip-flops, and athletic sandals are not permitted.
+Socks must be worn with approved footwear in the months of October 1st through March 31st.

 Warm-up jackets, sweatshirts and cardigans: Warm-up jackets and cardigans from the upper-body apparel emblem choice are permitted.
 Approved emblem apparel must be worn under the approved jacket/cardigan.
 Grooming: Hair needs to be kept clean and neat.
-Dyeing/Style of hair which causes a distraction to others or is not that of a natural look is not permitted.
+Dyeing/Style of hair which causes a distraction to others or is not that of a natural look is not permitted (no tinsel, beads or other unnatural materials).
 Overall appearance needs to be well groomed, and some students may be advised to get a haircut.
 Ponytails are not permitted for boys.
 Boys' hair should be off eyebrows and off the collar.
 Nails and skin should be clean and neatly groomed.
 In compliance with SB 0817, St. Anthony Catholic Grade School will not prohibit hairstyles historically associated with race, ethnicity, or hair texture.

 Piercings: Girls may wear earrings, which are small and inconspicuous, in the ear lobes only.
 Boys are not allowed to wear any type of earring.
 No other visible body piercing, including the tongue, is permitted for both boys and girls.
 Visible tattoos are not permitted.